uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 ### New dependencies for Salt 3008.

-There are new dependencies that are not available as part of "SLE-Module-Python3", and we will need to take it from Factory or some other SLE/ALP source to include them either in the "SLE-Module-Python3" (or via the new "SLE-Module-Salt" module.
+There are new dependencies that are not available as part of "SLE-Module-Python3", and we will need to take it from Factory or some other SLE/ALP source to include them either in the "SLE-Module-Python3" (check with SLE PMs) or via the new "SLE-Module-Salt" module.

 #### Runtime:
 - `python-networkx` + its dependencies: `python-matplotlib`, `python-pandas`, `python-scipy`, `python-FontTools`)